wtbates99/tabletalk/README.md

 # Contributing

 Want to help improve tabletalk?
 Fork the repository, make your changes, and submit a pull request.
 For major updates, please open an issue first to discuss your ideas.

+# License

+This code is licensed under CC BY-NC 4.0 for non-commercial use.
+For commercial use, contact wtbates99@gmail.com.